juzeon/SydneyQt/README.md

    - **Note: make sure you can use the web chat before exporting the cookie.**
 2. Run the program.

+**(NEW) Give a try to [our new browser extension](https://github.com/juzeon/SydneyQt-browser-extension) with the abilities of automatically resolving CAPTCHA, exporting cookies, etc!**

 Please follow the instructions in the next section to solve common issues.

 ## Common issues